How to Tell If Menopause Health Advice Is Actually Science-Backed

-Reading time 11 min
+Reading time 10 min

-Reading time 11 min
+Reading time 10 min

-At its core, science is just a way to figure things out––reliably and systematically.
+At its core, science is just a way to figure things out, reliably and systematically.
 Imagine you’re trying to figure out which moisturizer works best for your skin.
 You wouldn’t just pick one randomly and declare it the best, right?
 You’d try a few, see how your skin reacts, and then decide.
-That’s science in action!
+That’s science in action.

 At the bottom, you have expert opinions and anecdotes, personal stories, or professional experiences.
 They can be interesting, but they don’t hold much weight when it comes to proving anything scientifically.
+Relying only on anecdotes contributes to menopause misinformation.

 Epidemiological studies fall into the same level as observational studies.
 These studies look at large populations to identify risk factors and health outcomes.
 They help to establish broad patterns like the age of onset for menopause or associations between lifestyle factors and menopause symptoms.
 While valuable, these studies also don’t prove direct cause and effect.
 However, they can guide future research.

-Above that are Randomized Controlled Trials (RCTs)—the gold standard for scientific evidence.
+Above that are randomized controlled trials (RCTs), the gold standard for scientific evidence.
 These studies carefully compare treatments to placebos, reducing bias and making their findings more trustworthy.

-A metanalysis goes even further: it combines the data from multiple studies into one big analysis to get a clearer, more powerful result.
-This means that if a treatment has passed a metanalysis, it’s not just good, it’s been tested and verified by pooling together a lot of high-quality evidence5.
+A separate bucket that draws data from different research would be systematic reviews and meta-analyses.
+These are like the superheroes of scientific research.
+A systematic review pulls together all the studies on a particular topic, evaluating their quality and summarizing the findings.7 A meta-analysis goes even further: it combines the data from multiple studies into one big analysis to get a clearer, more powerful result.
+This means that if a treatment has passed a meta-analysis, it’s not just good, it’s been tested and verified by pooling together a lot of high-quality evidence.8

-Compare that to a randomized controlled trial (RCT) where scientists give one group of women the supplement and another group a placebo, tracking their symptoms over several months.
+Compare that to a randomized controlled trial where scientists give one group of women the supplement and another group a placebo, tracking their symptoms over several months.
 If the supplement consistently reduces hot flashes in the group receiving it (and not just the placebo group), that’s a strong sign it’s effective.
-Better yet, if several RCTs are reviewed in a meta-analysis, the combined data would give an even stronger conclusion.
+Better yet, if several RCTs are reviewed in a meta-analysis, the combined data gives an even stronger conclusion.

 Dr. Jūra Lašas